 Bodkin Park is the only reserve in the study area that sits outside the DCA.
+As the park adjoins the DCA, changes within Bodkin Park may directly impact this area and therefore DBCA will form a key stakeholder across the entire study area.
 All areas within the study area are managed and maintained by the City of South Perth.